coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

 .. attr:: universes(cumulative{? = {| yes | no } })
    :name: universes(cumulative); Cumulative; NonCumulative

-   Polymorphic inductive types, co-inductive types, variants and records can be declared cumulative using this :term:`boolean attribute` or the legacy ``Cumulative`` prefix (see :n:`@legacy_attr`) which, as shown in the examples, is more commonly used.
+   Polymorphic inductive types, coinductive types, variants and records can be declared cumulative using this :term:`boolean attribute` or the legacy ``Cumulative`` prefix (see :n:`@legacy_attr`) which, as shown in the examples, is more commonly used.